How Much Internet Speed Do I Need?

 The fastest internet speed you can get in most rural areas is 100 Mbps.
 Viasat’s Unlimited Platinum 100 plan gives you up to 100 Mbps download speeds over a satellite internet connection for a starting price of $150 per month.

 Speeds tend to be slower in rural areas because the infrastructure isn’t there to support the latest networking technology.
 You still have options, though.
-If you can get internet somewhere in the range of 25 Mbps, then you’ll have fast-enough speeds to let you search on Google, stream video in HD on Netflix, and participate in Zoom video calls.
+If you can get internet somewhere in the range of 25 Mbps, then you’ll have fast enough speeds to let you search on Google, stream video in HD on Netflix, and participate in Zoom video calls.

 How to improve your internet speed

-In most cases, you can improve your internet speed by calling up your internet provider and upgrading your Wi-Fi package to something faster.
+In most cases, you can improve your internet speed by calling your internet provider and upgrading your Wi-Fi package to something faster.

 Restart your network

-If your Wi-Fi is out or you’re getting sluggish service, sometimes all you need to do is simply unplug your modem and router and plug them back in.
+If your Wi-Fi is out or you’re getting sluggish service, sometimes all you need to do is unplug your modem and router and plug them back in.
 That will clear out any bugs that result from overheating, memory leaks, and other issues to give the equipment a fresh start.

 Move your router